Command Line Usage

 KAS_WORK_DIR (C, K)

 The path of the kas work directory, current work directory is the default.
+This directory must exist if set.

 KAS_BUILD_DIR (C, K)